pimsmath/onlinecourses2020/content/courses/design-and-analysis-of-experiments/index.md

   focal_point: ""
   preview_only: false

-math: true
+prerequisites:
+  - "Linear Algebra: vectors, matrices, quadratic forms, orthogonality, projections, eigenvalues."
+  - "Calculus: basic multivariate differential calculus such as computing gradients and finding critical points."
+  - "Statistics: an understanding of estimation and hypothesis testing, knowledge of linear regression is helpful."
+  - "Discrete Math: familiarity with topics like basic group theory and combinatorics can help, but are not required"

 # Free form markdown below this point
 ---
-#### Course Prerequisites
-  * Linear Algebra: vectors, matrices, quadratic forms, orthogonality, projections, eigenvalues.
-  * Calculus: basic multivariate differential calculus such as computing gradients and finding critical points.
-  * Statistics: an understanding of estimation and hypothesis testing, knowledge of linear regression is helpful.
-  * Discrete Math: familiarity with topics like basic group theory and combinatorics can help, but are not required

 #### Reference texts
   * My online lecture notes at https://sites.ualberta.ca/~kashlak/data/stat568.pdf.
   * Supplementary texts: